Beautiful panorama of Vilnius old town with colorful hot air balloons floating in sky, Lithuania

 Off-season (lower prices)

-Vilnius, Lithuania is a Cool destination perfect for baroque and culture.
+Vilnius, Lithuania is a destination with a cool climate, perfect for Baroque churches and Užupis artist quarter.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $83/day, while mid-range trips average $197/day.
+Budget travel costs around $91/day, while mid-range trips average $214/day.
 EU citizens need only ID.

 /day